Hi! I’m Sue Spencer Mitchell.

 For 26 years, I stopped writing.
 Twenty-six years!!
 And for 18 of those years, I was teaching writing!
 I understood how to write, and I wanted to write, but I just couldn’t seem to do the writing.

 In my Kaizen-Muse Creativity Coach training back in 2010, I discovered that my lack of confidence in my writing and what I thought of as poor self-discipline were actually very typical reactions to the creative process.
-I learned how to believe in the value of what I had to say, manage my time, beat procrastination and reduce perfectionism.
+I learned how to avoid creative blocks like procrastination and perfectionism.

 I started writing again.